xnl-h4ck3r/xnLinkFinder/README.md

 ## About

 This is a tool used to discover endpoints for a given target.
-It can find them by crawling a target, or get them from a Burp project.
+It can find them by crawling a target, searching files in a given directory, or get them from a Burp project.
 The python script is based on the link finding capabilities of my Burp extension [GAP](https://github.com/xnl-h4ck3r/burp-extensions).
 As a starting point, I took the amazing tool [LinkFinder](https://github.com/GerbenJavado/LinkFinder) by Gerben Javado, and used the Regex for finding links, but with additional improvements to find even more.